Performance Evaluation

 The core competencies and expected behaviors were specifically selected because they are ones that the university wants every position on campus to have the opportunity to exhibit for at least some portion of the employee’s time.

 If employees are unsure of how a particular competency or behavior can be achieved in their role, they should ask their supervisors for input.
-If supervisors are unsure of how a competency or behavior could apply to their employees, they should contact Human Resources for input.
+If supervisors are unsure of how a competency or behavior could apply to their employees, they should contact the respective Human Resources Business Partner for input.

 If the supervisor and employee agree that a particular competency/behavior cannot be exhibited in a particular position, and they can show that consideration was given to how it might be achieved, the field can be left blank.